cosmospkg/cosmos-docs/docs/14-Security.md

 ---

 ## ✨ Nova Safety
-- Nova is a **restricted Lua runtime** with no `os.execute`, no global `io`, and no raw filesystem access
+- Nova is a restricted Lua runtime designed to provide a safe API surface for install scripts.
+However, Nova does not prevent host escape if malicious scripts are written.
+It is sandboxed in spirit, not in syscall.
 - All file ops go through Cosmos' internal API (e.g. `copy`, `run`, `symlink`)
+- But run() executes real binaries on the real system
 - All paths are forced under a real root prefix passed in by Cosmos
+- If your script runs `rm -rf /`, that’s on you
+- `--safe` flag is an upcoming feature that disables `run()` and other unsafe operations

 ---

 ## ⚠️ Responsibility Statement
 > Cosmos does not attempt to "secure" things with signatures or crypto if the system using it is already untrusted.
+Cosmos does not enforce privilege isolation.
+It does not chroot, drop privileges, or namespace-isolate builds.

 This philosophy mirrors tools like Alpine and Suckless:
-- Focus on small, auditable parts
+- Auditable, human-readable scripts
 - Encourage system owners to vet their inputs
+- Minimal system dependencies
+- Full transparency over runtime behavior
 - Let users opt into higher security layers (signed hashes, reproducible builds) without mandating them

 ---